Samuel Parris

 Samuel Parris (1653 – February 27, 1720) was a Puritan minister in the Province of Massachusetts Bay.
 Also a businessman and one-time plantation owner, he gained notoriety for being the minister of the church in Salem Village, Massachusetts during the Salem witch trials of 1692.
-Accusations by Parris and his daughter against an enslaved woman precipitated an expanding series of witchcraft accusations.
+Accusations by Parris and his daughter against Tituba, an enslaved woman, precipitated an expanding series of witchcraft accusations.

 Life and career

 Samuel Parris, son of Thomas Parris, was born in London, England to a family of modest financial success and religious nonconformity.
 Samuel emigrated to Boston in the early 1660s, where he attended Harvard College at his father's behest.
 When his father died in 1673, Samuel left Harvard to take up his inheritance in Barbados, where he maintained a sugar plantation.

 In 1680, after a hurricane hit Barbados, damaging much of his property, Parris sold a little of his land and returned to Boston, where he brought the woman he enslaved, Tituba, and married Elizabeth Eldridge.
 Eldridge was noted by many as being incredibly beautiful, and was said to be one of the most beautiful women in Salem Village.
 Together they had three children, Thomas Parris, Elizabeth Parris, and Susannah Parris.
 Although the plantation supported his merchant ventures, Parris was dissatisfied with his lack of financial security and began to look to the ministry.
 In 1685 he briefly served as minister in Stow Massachusetts.
 In July 1689, he became minister of Salem Village (now Danvers), Massachusetts.
+This position gave Samuel Parris the power to jail the people of Salem and even used it on rare occasions.

 Salem Village was a contentious place to live and was known to be quarrelsome by neighboring towns and villages.
 Its dispersed settlement pattern may have resulted in a lack of a sense of common purpose that may have united more orderly and arranged communities.
 Parris was the fourth minister appointed in a series of unsuccessful attempts to keep a permanent minister.
-James Bayley (1673–79) and George Burroughs (1680–83) each stayed only a few years, departing after the congregation failed to pay their full rates.
-Deodat Lawson (1684–88) left with less contention.
+James Bayley (1673–1679) and George Burroughs (1680–1683) each stayed only a few years, departing after the congregation failed to pay their full rates.
+Deodat Lawson (1684–1688) left with less contention.
 Further tension was caused by Parris' delay in accepting the position and his inability to resolve his parishioners' disputes.
 There were also disputes over Parris' compensation.
 In October 1691, the town decided to stop paying his wages.
-These issues, and others that were more personal between the villagers, continued to grow unabated.Samuel Parris had the power to jail the people of Salem and used it on specific occasions.
+These issues, and others that were more personal between the villagers, continued to grow unabated.